typelevel/Laika/docs/05-extending-laika/04-writing-parser-extensions.md

 The content of this chapter builds on top of concepts introduced in other chapters, therefore reading those first might help with following through the examples.

-First, all parsers build on top of @:ref(Laika's Parser Combinators).
+First, all parsers build on top of [Laika's Parser Combinators].
 Having its own implementation helps with keeping all functionality tightly integrated and adding some optimizations useful for the specific use case of markup parsing right into the base parsers.

-Second, since the parsers we discuss in this chapter all produce AST nodes, it might help to get familiar with @:ref(The Document AST) first.
+Second, since the parsers we discuss in this chapter all produce AST nodes, it might help to get familiar with [The Document AST] first.

 Span Parsers